 Your healthcare provider will make a small incision near the top of your thigh over the vein to be removed.
 He will stop the blood flow through the vein.
 Small tools will be used to separate the varicose vein from other blood vessels and tissues.
 The vein may be pulled out through the incision in your thigh.
 The vein may also be pulled out through another incision made near your knee or ankle.
 You may need more incisions if other veins will be removed.
 A drain may be inserted near your wound to remove extra blood and fluid.
 The incisions will be closed with stitches or medical strips and covered with bandages.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 Your legs may be elevated on pillows.
 You may also have compression stockings on your legs.
 These are tight elastic stockings that help decrease swelling and improve blood flow.
-Your caregiver may remove your bandages after surgery to check your wounds.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be able to go home.
+Your healthcare provider may remove your bandages after surgery to check your wounds.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may be able to go home.
 If you are staying in the hospital, you will be taken to your hospital room.